 Introduction to the jury

-On this page, we provide all the content about the ten startups selected for the final of the Knorr-Bremse Circular Technology Award at IFAT on May 6.
+On this page, we provide all information about the award ceremony, as well as details on the ten startups selected for the final of the Knorr-Bremse Circular Technology Award at IFAT on May 6.
 For each of the ten startups from the two award categories "Automated Disassembly" and "Critical Raw Materials Recovery" you will find the most important content here.

 Agenda Jury Session